Short_Supply_Chains_Banner.webp

 Several actions are on the plate in the European Union.
 For instance, many of these issues have been highlighted and addressed in the EU’s SmartChain project, which seeks to generate innovative and practical instruments to overcome barriers that restrict the scaling up of SFSCs.6 This focuses on tailor-made solutions, such as designed training targeting small farmers and specific risk management practices and control systems.

 From a legislative standpoint, the EU’s integrated approach “from farm to fork” is globally recognized as an outstanding example of food safety as it guarantees the safety of foodstuffs from the place of primary production up to the market.
-Under the EU’s Food Hygiene Package - which includes a number of regulations covering all stages of the production, processing, distribution and placing on the market of food - there is movement towards a new balance between implementing rigorous food safety practices and granting enough flexibility to preserve rural food culture and local food supply chains.3
+Under the EU’s Food Hygiene Package - which includes a number of regulations covering all stages of the production, processing, distribution and placing on the market of food - there is a movement towards a new balance between implementing rigorous food safety practices and granting enough flexibility to preserve rural food culture and local food supply chains.3

 The ‘principle of flexibility’ was introduced in the Food Hygiene Package to help remedy burdens on small domestic producers.
-Compared to non-EU competitors, farmers in the EU often pay higher costs to be compliant with domestic legislation, while still being burdened by over-regulation.4 To lighten such financial burdens, the principle of flexibility ensures the application of hygiene rules is proportionate to the risk posed by particular food operations and establishments.
-For instance, small farmers in SFSCs will only come into contact with a small number of intermediaries from primary supplier to final consumer, so in the case of direct supply of small quantities of produce to the final consumer, the hygiene rules do not apply.
+Compared to non-EU competitors, farmers in the EU often pay higher costs to comply with domestic legislation while still being burdened by over-regulation.4 To lighten such financial burdens, the principle of flexibility ensures the application of hygiene rules is proportionate to the risk posed by particular food operations and establishments.
+For instance, small farmers in SFSCs will only come into contact with a small number of intermediaries from primary supplier to the final consumer, so in the case of direct supply of small quantities of produce to the final consumer, the hygiene rules do not apply.

-Nevertheless, due to the lack of a common definition for key terms as “small farmers” or “small quantities”, flexibility rules are differently interpreted by national legislation.
-This may generate a non-harmonized application of the EU law at the national level, and risks putting small farmers originating from more restrictive countries at a disadvantage compared to others.5
+Nevertheless, due to the lack of a common definition for key terms such as “small farmers” or “small quantities”, flexibility rules are differently interpreted by national legislation.
+This may generate a non-harmonized application of the EU law at the national level and risks putting small farmers originating from more restrictive countries at a disadvantage compared to others.5

 Photo: Flexibility in food safety practices can help to preserve rural food culture and local food supply chains (Bernard Annebicque / Getty)